 If, following this review, there are still insufficient sites, then it will be necessary to investigate how this shortfall should best be planned for.
-If there is clear evidence that the needs cannot be met locally, it will be necessary to consider how needs might be met in adjoining areas in accordance with the duty to cooperate"22.
+If there is clear evidence that the needs cannot be met locally, it will be necessary to consider how needs might be met in adjoining areas in accordance with the duty to cooperate" 16.

 - 6.3.
 The SLAA has considered the availability, suitability, and achievability of potential development sites within the borough.
-The assessment has identified a housing supply that is sufficient to meet Surrey Heath's Local Housing Need figure over the fifteen-year period from the base-date of the SLAA, which is 01st April 2022 (2022 2037).
+The assessment has identified a housing supply that is sufficient to meet Surrey Heath's Local Housing Need figure over the fifteen-year period from the base-date of the SLAA, which is 01st April 2023 (2023 2038), inclusive of unmet need from Hart District Council.
 The assessment also identified a housing supply that is sufficient to meet Surrey Heath's proposed Housing Requirement in the emerging Local Plan over the proposed plan period (2019 2038). - 6.4.
-The study shows that 2,201 new homes are expected to be delivered within the first five years of the Plan period.
-This represents a Five Year Housing Land Supply position of 7.41 years.
+The study shows that 2,027 new homes are expected to be delivered within the first five years of the Plan period.
+This represents a Five Year Housing Land Supply position of 7.24 years.
 This surplus continues to be provided into the 6 10 year period. - 6.5.
 However, it is worth noting that whilst Surrey Heath is able to demonstrate that the identified Local Housing Need figure will be met over the fifteen-year SLAA period, the supply of homes is significantly reduced toward the later years of that period and beyond.
 This is, in part, due to there being less certainty regarding the availability of certain sites towards the latter end of the SLAA period.

-21 Paragraph: 025 Reference ID: 3-025-20140306.
+15 Paragraph: 025 Reference ID: 3-025-20140306.

-22 Paragraph: 026 Reference ID: 3-026-20140306.
+16 Paragraph: 026 Reference ID: 3-026-20140306.

 - 6.6.
-The assessment has identified land in the borough that could deliver up to 6,210 new homes over the draft Local Plan period (2019 2038) (including completed units and land with outstanding planning permission).
-Therefore, the assessment demonstrates that Surrey Heath can demonstrate a housing land supply buffer of +54 homes against the Local Housing Need figure of 324 dwellings per annum over the whole of the plan period (324 19 = 6,156). - 6.7.
+The assessment has identified land in the borough that could deliver up to 6,012 new homes over the draft Local Plan period (2019 2038) (including completed units and land with outstanding planning permission).
+Therefore, the assessment demonstrates that Surrey Heath demonstrates a housing land supply deficit of -99 homes against the Local Housing Need figure of 324 for the first four years of the Plan, and 321 dwellings per annum over the remaining 15 years of the plan period (324 4 + 321 15 = 6,111). - 6.7.
 However, 533 dwellings have been removed from Surrey Heath's identified Local Housing Need figure to account for the contribution toward unmet need from Hart District.
-Surrey Heath's Housing Requirement figure over the plan period (2019 - 2038) therefore becomes 5,623. - 6.8.
-Over the whole plan period, Surrey Heath can therefore demonstrate a housing supply buffer of +587 new homes (net) against the Housing Requirement (adjusted to account for net unmet need).
-This represents an 10.44% buffer over the Housing Requirement. - 6.9.
-However, the assessment has been unable to identify sufficient potential land to meet identified need for other uses, including land to deliver Gypsy and Traveller and Travelling Showpeople accommodation. - 6.10.
-Further work is being undertaken outside of the SLAA to identify a sufficient supply.
+Surrey Heath's Housing Requirement figure over the plan period (2019 2038) therefore becomes 5,578.
+Over the whole plan period, Surrey Heath can therefore demonstrate a housing supply buffer of +434 new homes (net) against the Housing Requirement (adjusted to account for net unmet need).
+This represents an 7.78% buffer over the Housing Requirement. - 6.8.
+However, the assessment has been unable to identify sufficient potential land to meet identified need for other uses, including land to deliver Gypsy and Traveller and Traveller and Travelling Showpeople accommodation.
 Further information is set out in Appendix 5: Traveller and Travelling Showpeople.